pywebdriver/pywebdriver/README.md

 -------
 Python Web Services to communicate wih Devices.

-The aim of this project is to make easier communication between application and Devices, providing light WebServices based on Python-Flask librairies.
+The aim of this project is to make easier communication between application and Devices, providing light WebServices based on Python-Flask libraries.
 The software can be installed on a computer or a Raspberry-like device.
 It is compatible with Linux distribution.

 Table of Content
 ----------------